KAMEVETRICS/normies-CLI/README.md

 Restart Claude Desktop after saving the config.

-For a detailed troubleshooting walkthrough, see [`CLAUDE_CONFIG_SETUP.md`](./CLAUDE_CONFIG_SETUP.md).
+NB: For a detailed troubleshooting walkthrough, see [`CLAUDE_CONFIG_SETUP.md`](./CLAUDE_CONFIG_SETUP.md).

 ## Step 4: Use In Claude